netstim/SlicerNetstim/WarpDrive/README.md

 This module takes a deformation field as an input and outputs an other deformation field which includes the user's manual modifications.

+## Limitations

+- This module is under development and some usability improvements are being worked on (see [here](https://github.com/netstim/SlicerNetstim/issues/3)).
+- The input node selector only accepts Grid Transform nodes or Volume Nodes.
+[Grid Transforms are legacy](https://discourse.slicer.org/t/converttogridtransform-returns-vtkmrmltransformnode-instead-of-vtkmrmlgridtransformnode/18467) and used unfrequently throughout Slicer.
+SlicerANTs module uses it so works well (but only available in preview release).
+This behavior will change in future updates.
+- When drawing using slicer preview release the preview line is not shown.
+This is because changes on Slicer codebase.
+Will need to update to match this usage.
+- Use Axial, Sagital, Coronal views to manipulate (don't reformat with volume spacing - still work needed here).
+- Has been used mostly with normalizations to MNI space.
+Other grid orientation might run into issues (also work needed here).

 ## Tutorial

 1. Load the MRHead from sample data and a [MNI T1 image](http://www.bic.mni.mcgill.ca/~vfonov/icbm/2009/mni_icbm152_nlin_sym_09c_nifti.zip)